open-mmlab/mmselfsup/docs_zh-CN/tutorials/6_benchmarks.md

 ```
 ## Segmentation

 For semantic segmentation task, we are using MMSegmentation.
-First, make sure you have installed `MIM`, which is also a project of OpenMMLab.
-Please refer to [MIM](https://github.com/open-mmlab/mim/blob/main/docs/installation.md) for installation.
-Or simply from pypi
+First, make sure you have installed [MIM](https://github.com/open-mmlab/mim), which is also a project of OpenMMLab.

 ```shell
 pip install openmim
 ```